ImprobabilityCast/PwdAwMan/README.md

 # PwdAwMan
 Here there be creepers and encrypted passwords.
-The goals at this point are:
+At this point, this program can:

-* Ability to read and decrpyt a file full of passwords and things
+* Read and decrpyt a file full of passwords and things
-* Ability to encyrpt that same file with a password
+* Encyrpt that same file with a password
-* Ability to modify/add passowrds and things
+* Modify/add passowrds and things

+### To do
+* Fix CSV parser
+* Add a conf file thingy for default number of columns to display